mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The group thus evolves from one cryptographic state to another each time a Commit message is sent and processed.
-These states are referred to as "epochs" and uniquely identified among states of the group by four-octet epoch values.
+These states are referred to as "epochs" and are uniquely identified among states of the group by four-octet epoch values.
 When a new group is initialized, its initial state epoch 0x00000000.
 Each time a state transition occurs, the epoch number is incremented by one.